 I think that we have to recognize that we are living in a system that has gotten out of balance in which the zeal for independence and individuality has left us alienated from the structures not only of family and community but from nature.
 In ways that Zalman talks about from recognizing our identity as part of biotic communities in parts all of which give an intuitive innate meaning to aging and they give you a feeling of the appropriateness of the place.
 Most of us live in urban areas where we are living almost totally surrounded by the projections of the human mind.
 And very rarely are we living so close to nature and earth that we are experiencing in our blood and our being the cycles of cold and warm, of leaves falling, of the feelings of nature, of death, of birth, of aging.

 And it’s a harsh reality at one level and it’s the horrible beauty of the wisdom of nature that we often have shielded ourselves from and in that shielding we have lost something.
-Because we’ve been afraid to look at the nature of aging and death.
+Because we’ve been afraid to look at the nature of aging and death, society and aging.
 Robert Kassebaum says ‘the limitations and distortions of our core vision of what it means to be a person in our culture, becomes starkly evident in old age.
 If to be an old person is to suffer abandonment, disappointment and humiliation, this is not a geriatric problem.
 It is the disproof of our whole shaky pudding, technology, science and all.
 If our old people are empty – our vision of life is empty.’

 – Ram Dass, 1993